27-29 June 2024

 Digit (the Digital Futures at Work Research Centre) aims to advance our understanding of how digital technologies are reshaping work, impacting on employers, employees, job seekers and governments.
 It is co-led by the University of Sussex Business School and Leeds University Business School, with partners from Aberdeen, Cambridge, Manchester and Monash Universities.
 It is funded by the Economic and Social Research Council (ESRC).

 The SASE/Digit Early Career Workshop will be held on the 26th of June 2024, at the University of Limerick.
 15-20 competitively allocated spots are available for early career researchers – travel and accommodations, as well as SASE registration and membership, are paid for participants in the Workshop.
-Please see below for instructions on how to apply.
+Please see below for instructions on how to apply (submissions closed on January 19th ,2024).

 Applicants to the Workshop must be PhD students or researchers having obtained their PhD within 3 years of the annual SASE meeting.
 Independent scholars are also welcome to apply.
 In order to apply for the Workshop, your paper abstract must be submitted and accepted to the main conference through the normal process.